thiloklein/thiloklein.github.io/teaching/viz/index.md

 ##### RStudio

-Many of the packages require that you have Rtools installed in addition to base R. I also recommend using RStudio as a front end.
+I also recommend using RStudio as a front end.

 * Download and install RStudio from [rstudio.com](https://www.rstudio.com):
     + In the homepage, click : `Download RStudio`